-A reader, Erin, sent me some great info and a few Norwex products to try out.
+A reader sent me some great info and a few Norwex products to try out.
 I certainly had my doubts that a single cloth could clean everything, especially without water, and I was pleasantly surprised.
-I also did not know that there are microfiber washcloths, towels and make-up remover cloths, and I was excited to try those.
+Since trying microfiber, I’ve noticed some big benefits…

 This is probably the most versatile of the cloths I tried and I literally cleaned my entire kitchen with it.
 I started with the cabinets and cleaned the cabinet doors.
 This cloth took the grease, stuck on food, and fingerprints off the cabinets (don’t you just want to eat at my house now?).

 Then, I used it on my granite countertops, and they left them smooth and shiny.
 I actually thought they had little streaks at first, and then realized that they were the natural grooves in the stone that had been filled in with gunk until then (again, ewww).

 I used the Envirocloth to polish the faucet, and used it with the polishing cloth to clean our patio door windows (not so much a fan of our dogs’ nose art).

 Since I don’t have the mop system, I used the same cloth on the floor and it got off all of our spots including: applesauce, homemade play dough, veggie smoothie, coconut oil, egg, mashed banana, and spaghetti sauce (In my defense, I had purposefully let stuck on stuff stay for a couple of days to see how the microfiber did… normally those things are not stuck on my floor!)